vmware-tanzu/tanzu-dev-portal/content/guides/identity/index.md

 - "/guides/kubernetes/identity"
 level1: Securing Kubernetes
 level2: Access and Security
+description: Lock down your Kubernetes cluster by implementing the principle of least privilege
 ---

 In order to deploy Kubernetes securely you need to implement the principle of